 AMP develops and maintains standards, guidelines and procedures related to the carriage of air mail:

 - It promotes the use of Electronic Data Interchange (EDI) in the air mail business

 - It provides guidelines for the use of the Postal Air Waybill number

-- It clarifies safety requirements, especially referring to Lithium Batteries in air mail
+- It defines safety requirements, especially referring to Lithium Batteries in air mail

-- It clarify security and customs requirements, such as the provision of advance electronic information (AEI)
+- It clarifies security and customs requirements, such as the provision of Advance Cargo Information (ACI)